Bachelor of Applied Interior Design

 What kinds of work term opportunities may be available?

-As an Interior Design student, you could be offered a work term position in Calgary, throughout Alberta, across Canada and internationally.
+As an Interior Design student, you could be offered an internship/work term position in Calgary, throughout Alberta, across Canada and internationally.
 It is expected that students will be prepared to relocate for work experience opportunities.
-To date, Interior Design students have completed Directed Field Studies positions in Calgary, Vancouver, Toronto, Edmonton, New York, Arizona and Mexico.
+To date, Interior Design students have completed work term positions in Calgary, Vancouver, Toronto, Edmonton, Medicine Hat, Saskatoon, New York, Arizona, Brazil, Mexico, Cayman Islands, England, Germany, Italy and Iran.

 The interior design industry includes a vast network of inter-related businesses and professions dedicated to the successful installation of interior environments.
 Some of these businesses include not only interior design and architectural firms, but also contractors, wholesalers, retailers, manufacturers, suppliers, dealers, leasing agents, developers, facility managers, and numerous consultants including mechanical, electrical, and structural engineers.